-Cases of negligence are treated with the seriousness they deserve.
-These are often meticulously constructed and time-consuming.
-If you intend to pursue a negligence case against an educational body, it is essential that you seek out the right legal counsel for your situation and the circumstances that surround the case.
+Cases of educational negligence are treated with the seriousness they deserve.
+These are meticulously constructed.
+If you intend to pursue a negligence case against an educational body, whether school or college, it is essential that you seek out the right legal advice for your situation and the circumstances that surround the case.

-Our team at IBB Law specialise in the research, support, and level of professional guidance required to make the best case possible and to pursue an outcome that is favourable to your position.
+Our team at IBB Law specialise in the research, support, and level of professional guidance required to make the best case possible and to pursue an outcome that you seek.

 One of the most important factors to consider is the collation of the evidence that forms the backbone of your case.
 This should be assembled before any claim is brought.

 What legal fees do I have to pay for School Negligence?

 We offer an initial fixed fee consultation meeting, by video, so you can explain to us your school negligence or college negligence enquiry.
 This is also an opportunity for you to provide us with any documentation you have, so we have a good understanding of the background.